edgaremy/quick-detector/README.md

 ```
 #### Adding custom model

-The model weights used in this code are not available on this repo.
-We recommend adding them manually in the `/model` directory.
+The model weights used are stored in the `/model` folder.
+We recommend adding any other custom weights here.

 ## Usage